 Pastor Orr is blessed with two beautiful and fabulous children: Josiah and Miriam - a son-in-law - Josh and two grandchildren.

-Mark began experiencing God’s call in 2005, but did not fully respond until 2014 when he entered seminary at Southern Methodist University, Perkins School of Theology.
-He graduated summa cum laude in May 2018 and received several honors, including “Standard Bearer” (the student with highest academic achievement) for the Department of Theology; the Albert C. Outler Award in Theology; the Charles T. and Jesse James Bible Award; and the Dr. and Mrs. Glenn Flinn Senior Award.
-He also made history by being the only back-to-back winner of the Walter N. Vernon Student Essay Contest hosted annually by the Texas United Methodist Historical Society.
+Pastor Mark began experiencing God’s call in 2005 but did not fully respond until 2014.
+He graduated summa cum laude from Perkins School of Theology at SMU in May 2018 and received several honors, including “Standard Bearer” (the student with highest academic achievement) for the Department of Theology; the Albert C. Outler Award in Theology; the Charles T. and Jesse James Bible Award; and the Dr. and Mrs. Glenn Flinn Senior Award.
+He published several articles and made history by being the first back-to-back winner of the Walter N. Vernon Student Essay Contest hosted annually by the Texas United Methodist Historical Society.

-More important than any these is Mark’s passion and love for his wife, Clynita, and sons, Jackson and Justin.
+More important than any of these is Pastor Mark’s passion and love for his wife, Clynita, and sons, Jackson and Justin.
 They are gifts that he treasures.

 While Bady was diligently at work ministering the Gospel of Jesus Christ through song, God had even more in store for him.
 God called him to another level in ministry through preaching and teaching the Word of God.
 In 2005 he was offered the position of youth pastor at The Windsor Village Church Family in Houston, TX, where Kirbyjon Caldwell is senior pastor.
 It was in this same year that his 14 year old son was diagnosed with cancer.
 Knowing God to be a healer and a miracle worker, Bady accepted the assignment and moved forward.
 On his faith walk with the Lord, his son is now 100% healed of cancer, and the youth church grew from a humble average of 25-35 students and now averages well over 500 plus students every Sunday.
 To God be the glory for the things that HE has done.
 God is Awesome, and truly in Charge!!!